Boca Chica

 Boca Chica is a municipality (municipio) of the Santo Domingo province in the Dominican Republic.
 Within the municipality there is one municipal district (distritos municipal): La Caleta.
-As of the 2012 census it had 123,510 inhabitants, 70,184 living in the city itself and 53,326 in its rural districts (Secciones).
+As of the 2022 census it had 167,040 inhabitants, 104,951 living in the city itself and 62,089 in its rural districts (Secciones).

 Boca Chica has a popular beach with the same name, located about 30 kilometers east of Santo Domingo de Guzmán in the south-east region of the country.

 History

+The community of Boca Chica was founded in 1779 during the government of Brigadier Don Isidro Peralta y Rojas with the name of San José de los Llanos.
+Boca Chica was later established by Dominican businessman and politician Juan Bautista Vicini Burgos, who developed sugar plantations there in the early 1900s.
+Boca Chica was developed by the Dominican state through the Boca Chica sugar company in 1916 and throughout the 1920s.
+In 1926 the highway was built that would connect it with the city of Santo Domingo.

-Boca Chica was originally developed by Dominican businessman and politician Juan Bautista Vicini Burgos, who established sugar plantations there in the early 1900s.
-Vicini was very fond of the place but the golden era of Boca Chica came decades later in the 1950s, when dictator Rafael Leónidas Trujillo ordered the construction of a modern hotel named "Hotel Hamaca", which subsequently became an icon in the area.
-The hotel became more famous after Trujillo granted political asylum to the dictator Fulgencio Batista after the Cuban Revolution.
-During the 1950s and the 1960s, prominent families of the Dominican Republic built several summer properties along the beach only accessible by private transportation.
+In November 1932, by order of Dominican dictator Rafael Leónidas Trujillo, Boca Chica was separated from the province of San Pedro de Macorís to form part of the National District.
+The golden era of Boca Chica began in the 1940s, when dictator Rafael Leónidas Trujillo ordered the construction of a modern hotel named "Hotel Hamaca", which subsequently became an icon in the area.
+During the 1950s prominent families of the Dominican Republic built several summer properties along the beach only accessible by private transportation.
+The hotel also became more famous after Trujillo granted political asylum to the dictator Fulgencio Batista.

-After the 1970s, the beach became increasingly more popular and public transportation helped to make Boca Chica a very crowded place; it was no longer a secluded beach for the elites as it had been during the '50s and '60s.
-The Hamaca hotel was closed after Hurricane David in 1979, and it remained closed and abandoned for more than twenty years which caused an economic decline in the area.
-It was reopened in the early 1990s, and the public beach remains popular among people of the lower working classes.
+After the assassination of Rafael Trujillo in 1961 the beach became more accessible to the public.
+The beach became increasingly more popular and public transportation helped to make Boca Chica a very crowded place in the 1960s and 1970s; it was no longer a secluded beach for the elites as it had been during the 1950s.
+The Hamaca hotel was closed after Hurricane David in 1979, and it remained closed and abandoned for years which caused an economic decline in the area.
+It was later reopened and the public beach remains popular among people of different classes.